flaubert-dev/wp-api-starter-theme/README.md

 # WP API Starter Theme (BETA VERSION 1.0.0)

 WordPress starter theme with [WP API](https://developer.wordpress.org/rest-api/) components and templates, [Tailwind CSS](https://tailwindcss.com/blog/standalone-cli) and more...
+This WordPress theme is interesting for local testing, studies and code improvements.
+Please do not use this theme in production, use these themes for student purposes.
 <br/>

 ## Sponsors